Touran Mirhadi: Encyclopedia for Young People

 Work on this monumental effort started in 1980 in response to the need for a reliable and objective source for the Iranian children and young adults to learn about themselves, their country and their world.
 When completed, the encyclopedia will span 5,000 alphabetically arranged and fully illustrated entries in 25 volumes.

 The Encyclopedia is a collection of original work developed by a large group of prominent scholars and volunteers who have been working on the material for the past 30+ years.
 It is intended to address the gap in sources about the history, culture and heritage of Iran.
 In a 2011 interview about the collection, Mirhadi says: We were the children of a particular phase of Iranian history.
 It was the phase during which we were taught that we Iranians had achieved nothing culturally.
 And for this reason, we were told we should imitate the Europeans in everything.
 Intellectuals and teachers were the first to notice that the alienation from cultural roots represented a danger.

 To date, 18 volumes have been published.
-Mirhadi is the Executive Director and Chief Editor of the Encyclopedia.
+Mirhadi was the Executive Director and Chief Editor of the Encyclopedia.